Spark increases profit 4% to $427m - but warns Covid could hit harder in FY2021

 Knight refused to give any financials around Spark Sport, but said "We've got a really clear plan around growth with cricket coming on to the platform and we continue to seek new partnerships."

-Spark shares closed at $5.03 yesterday.
+Spark closed at $5.03 yesterday.
 The stock is up 15.9 per cent for the year.

+Shares were down 1.79 per cent in early trading before the NZX (a Spark customer) was taken offline by a second cyber attack in two days.